- Postgraduate course at RAU Swindon

 This new organisation invites you to grow along with us.
 It is going to be an exciting journey.

-RAU Swindon is the home of the Cultural Heritage Institute.
-Situated in a purpose converted workshop in the railway heritage quarter of Swindon this £1.35m investment provides modern and fully accessible facilities in an innovative learning space calculated to encourage collaboration and interdisciplinary studies.
+RAU Swindon is situated in a purpose converted workshop in the railway heritage quarter of Swindon.
+This £1.35m investment provides modern and fully accessible facilities in an innovative learning space calculated to encourage collaboration and interdisciplinary studies.
 Designed by award winning architects Metropolitan Workshop and with the generous support of Swindon Borough Council the project is a case study in sustainable, heritage-led, regeneration.

 Centrally placed for easy access by rail (we are five minute walk from the railway station) and road you should be able to reach us easily.

-For further information on the CHI and our programmes please contact the Director, Dr Geraint Coles at email@example.com.
+For further information on RAU Swindon and our programme please contact Professor Mark Horton at email@example.com.